kisslinux/kisslinux.github.io/site/pages/install.md

 ## Install Xorg (*optional*)

-To install Xorg, the input drivers and a basic default set of fonts, run the following command.
+To install Xorg, the input drivers and a basic default set of fonts, run the following commands.

 ```
 -> kiss b xorg-server xinit xf86-input-libinput